Parth099/College-Notes/CompSci/CIS2107 - Low Level Programming in C/midterm/Bonus Questions and Answers.md

 	+	`logname`:prints **your** username
 	+   `users`

 3. The main difference is that a folder is a logical concept that does not necessarily map to a physical directory.
 A directory is an file system object.
 A folder is a GUI object.
+This means that a directory **always** maps to a physical storage object while a folder may not map to a physical address (virtual folder).

 ## 2.01 C-Lang
 1. Compiler vs interpreter